 Relevant Legislation.
-In July 2005, Maryland House Bill 794, entitled Developmental Disability - Written plan of Habilitation - State Residential Centers, was passed requiring independent resource coordinators to be part of the development of a Written Plan of Habilitation for all individuals residing in State Residential Centers.
-The Written Plan of Habilitation (WPH) is developed by the individual, an independent resource coordinator, and a treating professional designated by the SRC facility Director on an annual basis or more frequently as requested.
+In July 2005, Maryland House Bill 794, entitled Developmental Disability - Written Plan of Habilitation - State Residential Centers, was passed requiring independent resource coordinators to be part of the development of a Written Plan of Habilitation for all individuals residing in State Residential Centers.
+The Written Plan of Habilitation (WPH) is developed by the individual, an independent resource coordinator, and a treating professional designated by the SRC facility director on an annual basis or more frequently as requested.
 The plan includes recommendations from both the treating professional and the resource coordinator regarding the most integrated setting appropriate for the individual.
 As of June 2009, if no individual or family opposition to transition has been identified, a referral to the Regional Office is to be generated by the team.

-The current WPH Information Form was modified in 2011 to reflect decision making for the person, his/her participation during the meeting, and how opposition was determined as recommended by the Advisory Committee.
+The current WPH Information Form was modified in 2011 to reflect decision making for the person, his/her participation during the meeting, and how opposition was determined, as recommended by the Advisory Committee.
 Training on the new WPH Information form was provided to treating professionals and resource coordinators in February 2011 and the new form was subsequently enacted.
 In 2013, the DDA modified the WPH Information Form to capture integrated setting recommendations of treating professionals and resource coordinators.
 The previous form only included the recommendation of the person completing the form.
 In addition, a text box was added to enable the treating professional and resource coordinator to reflect the efforts to address barriers to the most integrated setting when the plan was previously developed.

-As noted in the July 2013 WPH Report, 96% (110 of 115) of SRC residents were recommended for community residential services as the most integrated setting by both resource coordinators and treating professionals.
-These 110 people reside in Western Maryland (51) and on the Eastern Shore (59).
+As noted in the February 5, 2016 WPH Report, 93% (102 of 110) of SRC residents were recommended for community residential services as the most integrated setting by both Coordinators of Community Services and treating professionals.
+These 102 people resided in Western Maryland (42) and on the Eastern Shore (60).

 Community Placement Teams.
-For persons with developmental disabilities residing in SRCs, the Community Placement Teams will be utilized to assist in the process of moving into community-based services.
+For persons with developmental disabilities residing in SRCs, the Community Placement Teams will be utilized to assist in the process of moving into communitybased services.
 Each Community Placement Team will include the SRC resident, an experienced Resource Coordinator (case manager), a community placement specialist, SRC staff, family, guardians, peer mentors from People Connections, and others as identified by the individual.
-The Resource Coordinators are case managers who are knowledgeable about Developmental

-Disabilities Administration (DDA) processes, Medicaid HCBS and State Plan services, and community living options and resources.
-On July 1, 2013 the DDA announced the selection of two additional providers for resource coordination.
-The two providers join several local health departments across the state to serve a critical role providing resource coordination which covers a wide range of assessment, planning and coordination, referral, and monitoring activities to assist individuals with intellectual and developmental disabilities in obtaining and retaining services.
-The DDA is transitioning the current resource coordination service delivery methodology for all people receiving services from the DDA to Medicaid Targeted Case Management for all Medicaid eligible and DDA rate base service for non-Medicaid eligible.
-The transition will provide standardized scope of services, deliverables, and rates.
-Coordinators will complete the application and eligibility process with the residents and their families.
-The community placement specialist will visit the SRCs, develop relationships with the residents, the center staff, the residents' families, and other interested parties in order to facilitate transition planning.
+The case managers who are knowledgeable about Developmental Disabilities Administration (DDA) processes, Medicaid HCBS and State Plan services, and community living options and resources.
+The community placement specialist visits the SRCs, develop relationships with the residents, the center staff, the residents' families, and other interested parties in order to facilitate transition planning.
 This Specialist will be an essential member of the Community Placement Team who will identify barriers to transitioning for an individual and develop solutions.
 The DDA Regional Offices will continue to complete the eligibility process.
 DDA learned a great deal from the experience of closing several SRCs, including the importance of developing very close relationships with families who have concerns about moving their loved ones into the community.
 The community placement specialist will be a key figure in determining the root concerns of families and working to alleviate those concerns.